Examples of Learning Stories

 Riley and Mateo

 Riley Visits Mateo is a story of a playdate told by Mom, Birgit Laurent, an early childhood educator.
-I include it to give you a glimpse into my educational program for teachers called Connecting to Children an entirely constructivist, locally conducted, year-long investigation into how one behaves with children at the most fundamental level.
+I include it to give you a glimpse into my educational program for teachers called Connecting to Children an entirely constructivist, locally conducted, year-long investigation into how one behaves with children with grace and attentiveness.

 Mastery of each module is demonstrated to everyone in a Performance of Understanding, proving you can apply your learning in your life.